What is your family’s favorite snack?

-But if you have a smaller dehydrator (and again, you may not be making jerky to last for months like I do) then you may have to do multiple smaller batches.
+However, if you have a smaller dehydrator (and again, you may not be making jerky to last for months as I do) then you may have to do multiple smaller batches.
 Don’t have a dehydrator, but would like one?
 Then check out our buying guide to help you figure out which one to buy.

-Once your meat is dehydrating, you’ll need to be sure to follow the instructions for your particular machine.
+Once your meat is dehydrating, follow the instructions for your particular machine.
 The times may vary.